-Biblical Reconciliation Ministry serves members and pastors of the LCA/NZ by encouraging and equipping sisters and brothers in Christ to dwell in and share the forgiveness of Jesus Christ in all relationships.
+Biblical Reconciliation Ministry serves members and pastors of the Lutheran Church of Australia (LCA) and New Zealand by encouraging and equipping sisters and brothers in Christ to dwell in and share the forgiveness of Jesus Christ in all relationships.

 Biblical reconciliation grows out of and supports word and sacrament ministry, refocusing and affirming God’s people, and whole Christian communities, in their identity in Christ and how they live their faith with others as people of the gospel.

 As Christians, the freedom to be peacemakers, to seek reconciliation with our neighbours, is grounded in the forgiveness that is ours through Christ’s saving work on the cross.
 We are reconciled to our Heavenly Father through the blood of Jesus who takes away the sin of the world (Romans 5:6–11) and are called to share God’s love and mercy by serving our neighbours as we work through conflict, reconciling our relationships and bringing glory to God (Ephesians 4:32, 5:1).

 The first steps into reconciliation ministry are our Biblical Peacemaking workshops.

 Interactive sessions make the workshops refreshing for individuals, couples and whole congregations or church communities.
 Participants receive teaching and practical help to rightly apply God’s word of law and gospel in their relationships.

 Who doesn’t experience conflict and strained relationships at times, even with those we are closest to?
 Rather than carry the burden of not knowing what to do, these workshops provide the wisdom from the Scriptures for God to change the way you respond to conflict as you live out your baptismal faith in all your relationships.